Your Genesys Blog Subscription has been confirmed!

 Expertise and Experience

-Genesys Engage is designed on an agile microservices architecture with flexibility in mind.
+Genesys Multicloud CX is designed on an agile microservices architecture with flexibility in mind.
 A core piece of the architecture is Docker, a container engine that packages an application and its dependencies in a virtual container that can run on any computing environment.
 Docker is an industry standard that millions of developers trust.

 Another key ingredient is Kubernetes, an open-source system that orchestrates a cluster of virtual machines (VMs), schedules containers to run on those VMs and scales the containers to the desired state.
-These proven technologies enable Genesys Engage to run on any architecture ― public cloud, private cloud or a mix of both.
+These proven technologies enable Genesys Multicloud CX to run on any architecture ― public cloud, private cloud or a mix of both.

 Deeper Connections with Microsoft